Hoyer hosts 17th annual Women’s Equality Day Luncheon

-More than 900 individuals, predominantly women, filled the room of the University of Maryland Hotel in College Park in body, spirited cheers and supportive applause during the 17th annual Women’s Equality Day Luncheon hosted by House Majority Leader Rep. Steny Hoyer (D-Md., 5th).
+More than 900 people, mostly women, filled the room of the University of Maryland Hotel in College Park in body, spirited cheers and supportive applause during the 17th annual Women’s Equality Day Luncheon hosted Aug.
+22 by House Majority Leader Rep. Steny Hoyer (D-Md., 5th).

 The annual event’s purpose is to celebrate the accomplishments of women in leadership and recognize that the 19th Amendment of the U.S. Constitution granted American women the right to vote, a right known as women’s suffrage, which was ratified on Aug.
 18, 1920.